 Being compliant simply means you are aware about a set of rules and regulations guiding activities you are involved in and you try all your best to obey the rules so as to avoid penalties, fines or legal issues.
 In the business world today, unfortunately, this is the situation.
 Moving beyond compliance is taking extra steps to look at the rationale of compliance and seeking innovative ways to take advantage of compliance to save money and also make more money.
 I would love to use our hypothetical bakery Ethical bakeries – perhaps I might have a bakery one day.

-Ethical Bakeries is located in Lagos and because the owner hates to pay fines or have legal issues with the government or anyone, the owner ensure that they comply with all applicable regulations – waste water quality, air emission quality, indoor air quality, solid waste disposal etc. One day, Ruky, a sustainability enthusiast walks into the bakery to grab some healthy bites and met the environmental, health and safety rep. She asked a few questions about how they maintain indoor air quality and the rep responded proudly that they complied with every regulation that covered their business.
-She was intrigued and asked why they did it. he responded by telling her that they had to be on the good side of the law.
-Impressed that we still had businesses that did not like to wait till problems arise, she went further to ask him “if the law did not require you to do all of these, would you still do it?”
-As he was about to respond, the owner of the business walked in on them and exchanged pleasantries.
+One day, Ruky, a sustainability enthusiast walks into the bakery to grab some healthy bites and met the environmental, health and safety rep. She asked a few questions about how they maintain indoor air quality and the rep responded with pride, stating how they complied with every regulation that covered their business.
+Ruky was intrigued and asked why they did it.
+He told her they had to be on the good side of the law.
+Impressed that we still had businesses that did not like to wait till problems arise, she asked him the last question, “If the law did not require you to do all of these, would you still do it?”
+While gathering his thoughts, the owner of the business walked in on them and exchanged pleasantries.
 She asked the question again and there was a long silence.

-If there no laws, would you still do it?
+If there were no laws, would you still do it?

 Money-driven versus Purpose-driven